 Arriving in the evening my first impression concerned me given the large police car presence, as well as the number of alcohol-fuelled guys and homeless individuals loitering around.
 Perhaps not the welcome I was expecting but having also loitered around a few railway stations in my time, I turned a blind eye and made a hasty dash for my accommodation.

 Where To Stay in Hannover

 The hotel was spotlessly clean, provided excellent WIFI, and was superbly located for access to all the key locations in Hannover.
 They even surprised me with a complimentary mini-bar with water, juice, and beer.
-Their showpiece is the superb Café terrace where businessmen and women, as well as tourists, come throughout the day to sip coffee, talk business, or like me, just people watch.
-The longer I stayed at this hotel the more I loved its character and ambiance.
+Their showpiece is the superb Café terrace where businessmen and women, as well as tourists, come throughout the day to sip coffee, talk business, or like me, just people-watch.
+The longer I stayed at this hotel the more I loved its character.